CALL ACE 954-953-5861

 Multidistrict Litigation

 If people are filing cases around the country in several different jurisdictions, they can seek to have their cases combined into multidistrict litigation (MDL).
 In an MDL case, the Judicial Panel on Multidistrict Litigation can grant MDL status, which consolidates the cases before one court and one judge.
+In MDL, all of the plaintiffs can utilize the same discovery efforts, evidence gathered, and more.
+If some plaintiffs reject a settlement and want to go to trial regarding their damages, they will return to their initial jurisdiction to do so.

 Both class action lawsuits and MDL cases can save plaintiffs resources and give them more leverage against a giant corporation.

-Over Tens of Millions Recovered
+Millions Recovered

+As mentioned, product liability cases are highly complicated and can become even more so if you are part of MDL or a class action lawsuit.
+This makes it especially important to have the right legal team handling your case and protecting your rights.
 Make sure that you have a law firm that regularly handles product liability cases and has the resources to hire the experts needed for your claim.
 At your initial free consultation, ask plenty of questions to determine if a law firm seems prepared and equipped to handle a product liability case.

 You can be certain that the manufacturer will have a team of lawyers and insurers ready to fight against liability.
 This means that you need an aggressive legal advocate who will not back down in the face of large corporate defendants.